javascript-tutorial/ko.javascript.info/5-network/05-fetch-crossorigin/article.md

 **For non-simple requests, a preliminary "preflight" request is issued before the requested one:**

-- → The browser sends `OPTIONS` request to the same url, with headers:
+- → The browser sends `OPTIONS` request to the same URL, with headers:
     - `Access-Control-Request-Method` has requested method.
     - `Access-Control-Request-Headers` lists non-simple requested headers.
 - ← The server should respond with status 200 and headers: